David Miller – Co-Chairman

 See the Open Space Program's website: www.cliftonparkopenspaces.org

 The Open Space, Trails & Riverfront Committee meets monthly and their meetings are open to the public.
-The committee works through active subcommittees: Stewardship, Trails, Farmland Protection & Agriculture, Communications/Website, Events/Activities/Programs, and Land Preservation & Acquisition.
+The committee conducts its work through multiple, active subcommittees: Stewardship, Trails, Farmland Protection & Agriculture, Communications/Website, Events/Activities/Programs, and Land Preservation & Acquisition.
 Please contact the Open Space Coordinator for more information.
 Councilman Anthony Morelli is the Liaison from the Town Board.

 Lenny Casper and Jim Flaherty, members of the Stewardship Subcommittee refreshed the Trail Markers at Veterans Memorial Park & Mooney Carrese Forest.
 Please see a new 2021 Trail Map below: